 Late arrivals and early dismissals are considered as absences from school and will be addressed in accordance with our attendance policy.
-Students arriving at school after 8:15 am or leaving school prior to 3:00 pm will be considered absent for half ($\frac{1}{2}$) of a school day, counting toward the 10 day limit.
+Students arriving at school after the start of 2nd period will be considered absent for either a half or a full day of school depending on the number of periods they miss.
+These absences will count toward the yearly 10 day parent-excused limit.
+Students returning to school with a doctor's excuse will be marked exempt.